 With that being said, the more you review it, the more accurate the policy will reflect your current workplace.
 As such, it is a good idea to review your policy whenever you feel is needed.

 COVID-19 has the potential to cause severe workplace outbreaks, meaning that planning for COVID-19 must be a significant part of and accounted for in every health and safety policy.
-Employers can make their health and safety policy COVID-19 compliant by including a section of COVID specific guidelines and procedures to the existing version of your policy.
+Employers can make their health and safety policy COVID-19 compliant by including a section of COVID-specific guidelines and procedures in the existing version of your policy.